Rhodes DNA Project

 Jews of Rhodes DNA Project

-Dr. Robert Rubin Mayo has launched an intriguing project which gives us a background of the original ancestry of the Jews of Rhodes (Spanish, Romaniote, Turkish and Italian).
+Dr. Robert Rubin Mayo has launched a project which gives us a background of the original ancestry of the Jews of Rhodes (Spanish, Romaniote, Turkish and Italian).
 Dr. Rubin is the grandson of Joseph M. Mayo, who was originally from Rhodes.

 June 17, 2010: New DNA Research Findings: